Blog

 • All three compound — a 50-year-old American man in a finance niche = peak RPM.

-These are live RPM figures shared during a screen-share from an operation running 38 automated Shorts channels:
+These are live RPM figures shared during a screen-share from an operation running 38 automated Shorts channels, plus practical ranges for adjacent niches based on the same audience economics:

 American football (sports commentary): approximately 50¢ RPM.
 The highest figure the creator has seen on any Shorts channel.
 The audience skews older, male, and American — the trifecta for ad value.